thuml/MiniVeo3-Reasoner/README.md

 ### Training Models

-We train Wan2.2-TI2V-5B with LoRA, following the instruction provided in DiffSynth-Studio.
+We train Wan2.2-TI2V-5B with LoRA, following the instructions provided in DiffSynth-Studio.
 You can easily fine-tune your own models using the same framework.

-For your convenience if you follow ours, you can copy the train dataset `dataset/maze_train` directly into `DiffSynth-Studio/data/example_video_dataset`.
+For your convenience, if you follow ours, you can copy the train dataset `dataset/maze_train` directly into `DiffSynth-Studio/data/example_video_dataset`.

 ## 🤝 Contributors